Team-1280-Training/Unit-6/README.md

 4. In `Main.java`, create your `Account` in the `main` method.
 Add a `username`, `displayName`, and `password` of your choice.
     - Note: If creating an `Account` is not working, open the command palette and try `Java: Clean Java Language Server Workspace`.
 This goes for any future exercises with multiple files stored in one folder.
 5. Print your `displayName`.
-6. Add a statement that tries to print your `password`.
-If you try to run the code, you should get an error!
+6. Confirm that password is not exposed: add a statement that tries to print your `password`, which should error.
 Then, comment this line out.

 <details><summary>Solution Code</summary>

-Account.java:
+`Account.java`:
 ```java
 public class Account {
     public final String username;